 Impact Comment

 Revenue

-Borrowing costs Moderate Council's outstanding loan balance will reach \$34 million in 2021/22 and further reduced by the end of the financial plan.
-The outstanding loan is discharged by future net revenue generated from leasing out the investment property at 828 Pacific Highway, Gordon and asset sales.
+Borrowing costs Moderate Council's outstanding loan balance will reach \$53 million in 2022/23 and is fully discharged by 2031/32.
+The outstanding loan is discharged by future net revenue generated from leasing out the investment property at 828 Pacific Highway, Gordon, a special rates variation and asset sales.
 This carries a moderate risk in terms of delays in realising income if the current building in future is leased out at a lower occupancy rate than predicted in the LTFP or if the asset sale is not finalised.